Image credit: Sotheby's

 “There is probably no finer collection of such pearls in existence.” - Auction Catalogue, Sotheby’s London, 1937.

-HONG.- Sotheby’s Hong Kong is honoured to present The Cowdray Pearls, one of the finest and rarest grey pearl necklaces known (estimate US$4.5–7 million*), at its Magnificent Jewels and Jadeite Autumn Sale to take place on 7 October at the Hong Kong Convention and Exhibition Centre.
+HONG.- Sotheby’s Hong Kong is honoured to present The Cowdray Pearls, one of the finest and rarest natural grey pearl necklaces known (estimate US$4.5–7 million*), at its Magnificent Jewels and Jadeite Autumn Sale to take place on 7 October at the Hong Kong Convention and Exhibition Centre.

 Formerly in the collection of Viscountess Cowdray, Lady Pearson (1860 – 1932), a distinguished connoisseur and collector, this magnificent necklace strung and mounted by Cartier comprises 42 extremely rare and superb natural grey saltwater pearls well-matched in lustre, shape and size, and is accompanied by a pair of natural grey pearl earrings, mounts by Cartier London.